What are they?

 During the skin test, part of a TB bacterium is injected under your child's skin.
 The test feels like a quick needle poke.

-For the blood test, your child's blood is taken by a health professional.
+For the blood test, a health professional uses a needle to take a blood sample, usually from the arm.
 It is then tested in a lab.

 What happens after the test?

-Your child must see the doctor again 2 to 3 days after the test to have the skin test checked.
+If your child had a TB skin test, they must see the doctor again 2 to 3 days after the test to have the skin test checked.
 If your child has TB in their body, a firm red bump will form at the shot site within 2 days.

 The doctor may want to repeat the skin or blood test again in several weeks.